 - Overseeing health management and the provision of services

 - Offering physician referrals to those with medical conditions

 - Promoting good health and a healthy school environment

-In addition, most school nurses offer emergency assistance in the event of an accident, injury or illness.
+In addition, most school nurses offer emergency assistance in the event of an accident, injury, or illness.
 They also administer medications at school for students who require them.
-Today, more than 3.5 million school children take a medication at school, according to a report at USA Today.
+Today, more than 3.5 million schoolchildren take medication at school, according to a report at USA Today.

 Despite the important role school nurses play in public education, there are fewer and fewer nurses found on campus.
 Recommended guidelines from the National Association for School Nurses dictate that there should be one school nurse available for every 750 well students.
 If the school district has a student population that requires additional medical care, that ratio changes to one nurse for every 225 students.